You are here

 CT Scans

-Computed tomography (CT) is a type of imaging.
-It uses special x-ray equipment to make cross-sectional pictures of your body.
+Computed tomography (CT) is a type of medical imaging test that uses special x-ray equipment to make detailed pictures of the inside of your body.

 • Fractures (broken bones)